 Such negligible or minor impacts (long-term and short-term) would not result in any unacceptable impacts for either the No Action alternative or the proposed dock extension.
+Consequently, both alternatives under consideration are consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006).
 Because these effects are minor or less in degree and would not result in any unacceptable impacts, this topic is dismissed from further analysis in this document.